liatrio/demo-autogov-hello-world-app/README.md

 This repo serves as a demo app for running Automated Governance workflows and render the autogov results in a Backstage instance.

 👉 [Visit Our Contact Page](https://www.liatrio.com/) for more information on how Liatrio can support your Backstage or Automated Governance journey.

+This repo is meant to be publicly visible.

+This repo **must** be set to internal when in development because calls an internally visible reusable workflow and GitHub does not yet support calling a private or internal workflow from a public repo.

 ## Quick Start Guide